openstack-archive/ansible-role-collect-logs/docs/static/env-setup-virt.rst

 Virtual Environment
 ===================

-|project| Quickstart can be used in a virtual environment using virtual machines instead
-of actual baremetal.
+Quickstart can be used in a virtual environment using virtual machines instead of actual baremetal.
 However, one baremetal machine ( VIRTHOST ) is still needed to act as the host for the virtual machines.